ChrisChares/shortcut/README.md

 Shortcut is an attempt to bring URL-based routing to iOS in the least obtrusive way possible.
 It allows you to instantiate and present view controllers via string URLs **without configuring routing** and from **outside the app (deep link)**

+This is extremely insecure for production apps.
+It is only intended for testing.

 Let's look at some examples.

     //Create and present PropertyViewController using the default behavior.